-Draw out discussions on what might happen if their father knows where they live.
-How might children be affected by the need to not disclose information, and what might happen if/when it is disclosed.
+Consider what might happen if their father knows where they live.
+How might children be affected by the need to not disclose information, and what might happen if/when it is disclosed?
 What might be a safety consideration here for the mother and for the children?